STUDIOshort fiction, 6 min, 2016

 Den Film bei Vimeo anschauen / Watch the film on Vimeo

 Shot on analogue 16mm film, STUDIO examines facets of surfaces, materiality, traces and marks.
 Confronting film studio and gym, the film deals with emotional as well as physical exposure.
+Everything becomes a performance: actions, emotions, expectations and gender.

 Duration: 05:55 min